gavingro/npc-name-generator/README.md

 # npc-name-generator
 An rpg tool that provides names on the fly!
+The normal use case is using name_list files, and the script will grab one name from those lists.

 ## Filetree:
 * README.md - *this document with some info.*